quarkiverse/quarkus-openfga-client/README.md

 ### Clients

-The extension provides two injectable clients for accessing the configured instance and store.
+The extension provides three injectable clients for accessing the configured instance and store.

 * `OpenFGAClient` - Main client for accessing the OpenFGA instance.
-* `StoreClient` - Provides access to the authorization store configured via `quarkus.openfga.store-id`
+* `StoreClient` - Access authorization store configured via `quarkus.openfga.store-id`
+* `AuthorizationModelClient` - Access authorization model configured via `quarkus.openfga.authoriztion-id` or the default model if none is configured.

 ### Examples